Henry Brouncker, 3rd Viscount Brouncker

 Henry Brouncker, 3rd Viscount Brouncker (c.
-1627 – 4 January 1688) was a Restoration-era medical doctor, courtier, politician, and civil servant.
+1627 – 4 January 1688) was an Anglo-Irish peer, courtier and politician.
 He served as Cofferer of the Household to Charles II, and served as Gentleman of the Bedchamber to James, Duke of York.
 He was a member of parliament and a very skilled games player.

 Biography

 Early life

 Born in 1624, most likely in Ireland, where his grandfather had been Lord President of Munster, Brouncker was the second son of William Brouncker, 1st Viscount Brouncker and Winifred Leigh.
 He was the younger brother of William Brouncker, 2nd Viscount Brouncker, who was the first President of the Royal Society, and a well-known mathematician.
 His father was created a Viscount in the Peerage of Ireland in 1645, by King Charles I of England, for services to the Crown.

 Oxford graduate

 Henry graduated from Oxford University in 1646 as a Doctor of Medicine (DM).

 MP, expelled from Commons

 He was Member of Parliament for New Romney from 1665 to 21 April 1668.
 But he was expelled from the House of Commons when charges were brought against him, for allowing the Dutch fleet to escape during the Battle of Lowestoft, Second Anglo-Dutch War, and for ordering the sails of the English fleet to be slackened in the name of the Duke of York.
 This was essentially an act of treason.
 Such a military decision, taken without the Duke's authority, was an incident seemingly without parallel, especially as his apparent motive was simply that he was fatigued with the stress and noise of the battle.